 A study by DemandMetric showed that when compared to traditional methods of marketing, content marketing can cost 62% less, all while tripling the number leads traditional marketing offers.
 The same study revealed that 90% of consumers find content useful, with 60% then seeking out a product after seeing related content.

-Blogging is probably the most popular form of content marketing, with over 409 million people reading more than 22.2 billion blog pages per month.
-Blogs are a fantastic way to drive website traffic and improve your search engine optimisation (SEO) by utilising keywords and phrases.
+Blogging, like what we do here, is probably the most popular form of content marketing, with over 409 million people reading more than 22.2 billion blog pages per month.
+They are a fantastic way to drive website traffic and improve your search engine optimisation (SEO) by utilising keywords and phrases.

 Whether it’s a virtual tour of your event space or an interview with the boss, video content adds another dimension to your business and is also a nice way to break up static content on social media to catch someone’s eye.

 Another great way to incorporate content marketing into your strategy, and diversify your social media feed, is by using infographics.
 You may have some fantastic statistics or facts that are getting buried under a sea of copy.
 Pull out what’s important and it will grab someone’s attention in a quick and creative way.

 A recent report shows that a good case study was the most effective content marketing tool when it came to the purchasing stage of a buyer’s journey.
 Case studies are brilliant to send to journalists and potential clients as an example of what your business can do.